voqal/voqal/README.md

 favorite applications, services, and websites using natural speech.
 Voqal is designed to be easy to use, customize, and extend, allowing users to create their own voice commands and workflows.
-Voqal is [fully-promptable](https://docs.voqal.dev/directing/overview) and [privacy-focused](https://docs.voqal.dev/privacy), allowing you to customize your experience and control your data.
+Voqal is [fully-promptable](https://docs.voqal.dev/directing/overview) and [privacy-focused](https://docs.voqal.dev/privacy), allowing you to tailor your experience and control your data.

 https://github.com/user-attachments/assets/41da1a06-a83b-4f51-80a6-9d42f7e5b8af